ARTICLE I – ORGANIZATION AND PURPOSE

 The Board of Trustees shall adopt written policies governing the employment of all personnel.
 Such policies shall be recommended by the President and shall include appropriate classification of personnel, terms of employment, and compensation schedules.
 The President shall keep the Board fully advised as to the need or desirability of any changes in these policies.

 Section 1.
 Transaction of business

-No business shall be transacted except at a regularly constituted meeting of the Board at which a quorum is present.
+No business shall be transacted except at a duly called meeting of the Board at which a quorum is present.
 Individual members of the Board of Trustees shall have no power to act for the Board in any other matter except as specifically authorized by official action of the Board as recorded in its minutes.